itbstudent/WiFi-tracker/README.md

 # WiFi-tracker

-*This is a 3rd year students project of [Institute of Technology, Blanchardstown] (http://itb.ie)
+*This is a 3rd year students (BN311) project of [Institute of Technology, Blanchardstown] (http://www.itb.ie)

-*Application with PyQt4 GUI.
+*Application was written for Kali Linux.
-*Collecting wifi management probes and beacons.
+*It is collecting wifi management probes and beacons from mobile device in a passive mode.
-*Converts SSID to geolocations using Wigle.net (need account) and plots markers on googlemap using gmapplot.
+*After probes are collected application converts SSIDs to geolocations using Wigle.net (you need an account) and plots markers on googlemap.
-*Wifijamming last seen beacons.
+*Application can also Wifijam last seen beacons.
-*Can send telegram bot alerts with mac and station name if required.
+*There is a def with telegram bot alerts which contain "mac addr" and station name for security perimeter feature.

-*Still under development.
-Need to be properly PIP packaged with all dependencies.
+*Application is still under development.
+Need to be PIP packaged with all dependencies.